GokulPraveen2001/FashionMnist-Artificial_Intelligence-/README.md

 ## In this project I have used the fashion mnist dataset to predict the diferrent types of clothing using CNN and DNN.

-## I have also implemented various callbacks and has tried predictingusing a functional and sequential model.
+## I have also implemented various callbacks and has tried predicting using a functional and sequential model.

 ## I also got an accuracy of 91% on the test dataset on evaluation.